rh24/code-libs/README.md

 * Discuss the conflict amongst ourselves and work to resolve the issues with the parties concerned.

 > How will you raise concerns to members who are not adequately contributing?</br>
-* Discuss the idea of the inadequite contributions with that person and work to find out what that person can contribute to the pverall project.
+* Discuss the idea of the inadequate contributions with that person and work to find out what that person can contribute to the overall project.

 > What is your process to resolve conflicts?</br>
 * We will Discuss the initial problem/conflict.
 Look at the possible available solutions then vote to see what the best one would be.

 > How and when will you escalate the conflict if your attempts are unsuccessful?</br>
 * After the first attempt, the person can try to bring in another teammate to help defuse the situation.
-If it is unsuccessful, that person should esculate the issue to the instructor.
+If it is unsuccessful, that person should escalate the issue to the instructor.

 ### Communication Plan